NxPKG/khulnasoft-docs/content/cloudflare-one/faq/teams-getting-started-faq.md

 {{</faq-item>}}

 {{<faq-item>}}
-{{<faq-question level=2 text="How do I know if my network is protected behind Cloudflare Zero Trust?" >}}
+{{<faq-question level=2 text="How do I know if my network is protected behind Khulnasoft Zero Trust?" >}}

 {{<faq-answer>}}

-You can visit the [Zero Trust help page](https://help.teams.cloudflare.com).
+You can visit the [Zero Trust help page](https://help.teams.Khulnasoft.com).
 This page will give you an overview of your network details, as well as an overview of the categories that are being blocked and/or allowed.

 {{</faq-answer>}}
 {{</faq-item>}}